hashicorp/terraform-provider-azurerm/website/docs/r/storage_account.html.markdown

 ## Disclaimers

--> **Note:** Version 3.117.0 and later of the Azure Provider includes a Feature Toggle which will allow blocking data plane calls during the creation of the storage account resource.
+-> **Note:** Beginning with version 3.117.0 of the Azure Provider, a new Feature Toggle will be introduced to block data plane calls during the creation of storage account resources.
 See [the Features block documentation](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/features-block) for more information on Feature Toggles within Terraform.

 ## Example Usage